omermadmon/prj_FIFA/README.md

 It can also be: barca, real madrid, liverpool and more.

-Running the program without an argument or giving a non-exsisting club name (such as 'Hapoel Haifa') will trow an exception.
+Running the program without an argument or giving a non-exsisting club name (such as 'Hapoel Haifa') will throw an exception.

 Results and loggings will be written to text files at the directories 'Results' and 'Logs'.